 Unplanned spending that falls outside your budget is a great way to drain your savings and leave yourself in a financially perilous position.

 Going over budget can happen even to the best spendthrifts.
 It can be a big purchase or lots of little ones, but, either way, going over budget is bad news for your wallet!
-If you’re overspending and constantly dipping into your savings, you might find yourself needing to take out a short-term bad credit loan or no credit check loan (like a payday loan or cash advance) when a surprise bill rears its ugly head.
+If you’re overspending and constantly dipping into your savings, you might be in trouble when a surprise bill rears its ugly head.

 While there can’t be a little goblin hiding in your wallet to keep you from spending your money (though that would be kind of fun) there are some ways to keep your financial life on track!
 Whether it’s using the good old fashioned cash-only method (where you only spend cash and don’t use your cards) or locking your credit cards to disallow use, there are options out there for you.